Trevélez, The Village of Ham!

 - Sulayr GR 240 - Trevélez - This route sends you trekking through the beautiful hills of the Sierra Nevada, past waterfalls, and back down to the village of Capileira in the Poqueira Gorge.
-This one-way trail is 19 k and takes about 6 hours to complete, leaving from Trevélez you will be heading southwest and downhill.
+This one-way trail is 19 k and takes about 6 hours to complete.
+Leaving from Trevélez you will head southwest and downhill.

 Find more detailed information here: Sulayr Trevélez – Capileira.